suyash700/AWS-Athena/README.md

-# AWS-Athena
+# AWS-Athena Service

 # 🧠 AWS Athena Setup and SQL Query Project

-This project demonstrates how to use Amazon S3 + AWS Athena to query structured CSV data efficiently using both basic and advanced SQL.
+### This project demonstrates how to use Amazon S3 + AWS Athena to query structured CSV data efficiently using both basic and advanced SQL.

 ## 🪣 Step 1: Create S3 Buckets